perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 source currency (Bitcoin?
 Euros?) to get an answer.
 Likewise, in Perl, to express our stored “code points” in UTF-8 we need to know what _characters_ those code points represent.
-For example, your Perl string might store code point 42 … but which character is that?
+For example, your Perl string might store code point 142 … but which character is that?
 Perl doesn’t know, and Perl doesn’t care.
-Code points without an associated character set—which is what Perl strings are—by definition can’t indicate any actual characters.
+Without a defined character set, a code point is just a number.

+(Aside: Part of Perl’s world-class Unicode support includes a set of tools that treat Perl strings as Unicode.
+Treating the string as Unicode Unicode but is not itself, fundamentally, Unicode.)

 To work around this problem, our JSON libraries make reasonable—though not necessarily correct—assumptions about what the string’s code points